L19579/L19_Terminal_TicTacToe/TARGET.md

-# Purpose
-Testing Cargo.io submissions, versioning, and documentation.

-##Tests will be written around a game of TicTacToe
-### Terminal should be drawing this:
+# Terminal should be drawing this:

    |   |                        a1 |a2 |a3
 ---|---|---                     ---|---|---